Skip to main content

 View on Amazon

 The pramette mode is the defining feature.
-Most travel systems carry a newborn in the infant car seat clipped to the stroller frame, which is practical but doesn't give the full reclined-flat position of a proper pram or bassinet.
+Most travel systems carry a newborn in the infant car seat clipped to the stroller frame, which is practical but doesn't give the full reclined-flat position of a proper stroller or bassinet.
 The Modes Pramette's seat converts to a near-flat position independently -- so when the baby has outgrown the infant car seat, you still have a stroller that reclines flat enough for sleeping newborns and young babies.
 This is a feature typically only available on premium strollers with separate bassinet attachments.

 The reversible seat faces either forward or toward the parent.
 Parent-facing is particularly useful in the 6-18 month window when babies are developing socially and benefit from seeing the parent's face.
 Most travel systems in this price range are forward-facing only.
 The Modes Pramette's seat reversal is not as smooth as premium strollers, but it works.